Raku/nqp/docs/ops.markdown

 * `setelems(@arr, int $i)`

 Set the size of `@arr` to `$i` elements.
-If less than the current size, any elements after the newlast position are unbound.
-If greater, the empty elments at the end are bound with potentially VM specific null entries.
+If less than the current size, any elements after the new last position are unbound.
+If greater, the empty elements at the end are bound with potentially VM specific null entries.

 ## shift
 * `shift(@arr)`